Cities and communities are increasingly the level of government where scalable change and policy innovation happen.

 In response, the Advocacy Committee identifies, explores and advocates for issues that impact the built environment in southwestern PA.
 The group is both a local version for the type of advocacy that happens in Harrisburg, and a more homegrown effort, building relationships and fostering partnerships with local legislators, the Mayor’s Office, community development groups, institutions, and media outlets, among others.

-The Advocacy Committee meets the third Tuesday of each month at 4:00pm.
+The Advocacy Committee meets the second Friday of each month at noon.